 "Recently, we were working with a client who continued to change the direction of our work.
 Our team was heading down one path and before we knew it, the client expected us to go another direction.
 We resolved to hold a weekly status touch base call to ensure two-way communication between our team and the client."

 "Many of our customers misread our return policy and assume that they can return an item to any one of our locations.
 Being a franchise, this is something we cannot accommodate.
 I recently requested to head office that we include this caveat in our return policy more clearly.
 The corporate head office agreed, and implemented the changes."

 "I had a client who often missed email updates.
 It caused us to cross our wires a few times.
 I suggested that we book a quick call every week to review any outstanding areas that need addressing.
 This process worked well for us."

 "I work continuously on improving communication between myself and the parents of my students.
 I recently polled the parents asking them if they prefer that letters are sent home, or emailed.
 A whopping 87% of the parents said they preferred email communication, so I implemented a regular e-newsletter containing news from our classroom and any files that needed to be signed and sent back."

 The interviewer would like to know more about your ability to communicate third-party information to your team.
 A huge part of proper communication is the ability to listen to the original set of data and relay it accordingly.
-Miscommunication can be costly, so it is an immensely vital skill to be able to convey information in the workplace carefully and accurately.
+Miscommunication can be costly, so it is an immensely vital skill to be able to convey information carefully and accurately.
 Discuss with the interviewer how you go about doing so.